toddmac12/Programming-Language-Suggester/README.md

 Python

-The Programming Language Suggester will asks future students a 5 questions about themselves and provides a language suggestion based on their answers as well as alinkto Epicodus Computer Boot Camp School.
+The Programming Language Suggester will asks future students 5 questions about themselves and provides a language suggestion based on their answers as well as a link to Epicodus Computer Boot Camp School.

 ## Setup/Installation Requirements